AbdelrahmanGad/BlogPost_UDACITY_ND/Blog.md

 # Does it matter what gender you are in devloping?
 ![image1](https://github.com/AbdelrahmanGad/BlogPost_UDACITY_ND/blob/main/gender2.jpg)

-I chose to look at the public Stack Overflow Developer Survey Results' annual database.
-In 2019, 64,883 respondents completed the poll, which included questions about the type of code used, work status, education level, and career happiness.
-This is what I discovered after asking a couple questions in response to the database.
+In this blog, I affirmed that it doesn't matter what gender you are if you work as a developer, but I still think it does. so I chose to look at the public Stack Overflow Developer Survey Results' annual database.
+In 2019, 64,883 respondents completed the poll, which included questions about the type of code used, work status, education level, and career happiness and asked this questions :
+* Is there a programming language that is preferred by a particular gender over another?
+* what is the gender distribution of developers in each country?
+* Is there a difference in working hours between men and women?
+* How many programming learner are there in each gender?

+and This is what I discovered after asking these  questions